 Six Common Tyre Myths That Aren't True

-As we spend so much time on the roads, having the right tyres and tyre servicing from a professional is an essential element of road safety.
+As we spend so much time on the roads, having the right car tyres and truck tyre servicing from a professional is an essential element of road safety.

 At DoubleD Tyreright, we understand this and specialise in truck, van and ute tyre outfitting and maintenance.
 And, trust us, we have heard every tyre myth under the sun.